-Staff worked with New Castle County and its planning partners to create a scenic corridor zoning overlay and design standards, which was completed in 2016.
-Staff will assist the County and the Red Clay Valley Scenic Byway as they work to implement the standards and the byway's Corridor Management Plan.
+Staff worked with the County and its planning partners to create a scenic corridor zoning overlay and design standards, which was completed in 2016.
+Staff will assist New Castle County and the Red Clay Valley Scenic Byway as they work to implement the standards and the byway's Corridor Management Plan.